IonutParau/tpc_server/README.md

 Will show in the console all packets coming from users.
 Defaults to false.

+`--no-packetpass` flag:

+Will prevent the server from sending unknown packets to all users.
+This can break compatibility with some mods.

+`--banned_packets` flag:
+The banned packets that will make the sender get kicked seoerated by `:`.
+This can be done to block specific functionality

+`--wait_time` flag:
+This can be how many milliseconds the timeout for not sending a `token` packet will be.

 # Does this server automatically open ports?

 No, it doesn't.
 You still have to open it and manage your firewall.